onaio/fhir-web/docs/Ii18n.md

 ### MLS architecture

-The `@opensrp/i18n` package includes the translation resources as static strings, it also exposes an [i18n](github.com/i18next/) instance that is preloaded with the string resources and a context provider that provisions the `i18n` instance to you render tree.
+The `@opensrp/i18n` package includes the translation resources as static strings, it also exposes an [i18n](github.com/i18next/) instance that is preloaded with the string resources and a context provider that provisions the `i18n` instance to your render tree.
 The `i18n` package relies on
 `@opensrp/pkg-config` to get the initial configured language.

 ### Adding translatable strings